MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AtpPolicyForO365.md

 Accept wildcard characters: False
 ```

-### -EnableSafeLinksForClients
+### -EnableSafeLinksForO365Clients
-The EnableSafeLinksForClients parameter specifies whether Safe Links is enabled for Office 365 ProPlus clients.
+The EnableSafeLinksForO365Clients parameter specifies whether Safe Links is enabled for Office 365 apps on desktop clients and on the web.
 Valid values are:

-- $true: Safe Links are enabled for Office clients.
+- $true: Safe Links are enabled for Office 365 apps; this is the default value

-- $false: Safe Links are disabled for Office clients.
-This is the default value.
+- $false: Safe Links are disabled for Office 365 apps

 ```yaml
 Type: $true | $false